As the Steelers prepare to take on the Green Bay Packers in Super Bowl XLV, several players shared their "Super Bowl Journey" with Teresa Varley.

-In this installment, wide receiver and returner Antwaan Randle El, who was drafted by the Steelers and played in Super Bowl XL before signing with the Washington Redskins and then returning to Pittsburgh this year, talks about coming back to the Steelers and the journey to Super Bowl XLV in his own words.
+In this installment, offensive tackle Flozell Adams, who spent 12 seasons with the Dallas Cowboys before signing with the Steelers at the start of training camp, talks about coming to the Steelers and the journey to Super Bowl XLV in his own words.

 This is why I came to the Steelers.
 Once I got the call and had the opportunity, there wasn't any thinking.
 I was like I am going because of the tradition and the great things I heard about this organization.
 I was glad I got the call.